- How Personal Bankruptcy Can Affect Life Insurance Policies

-Filing for personal bankruptcy is usually a person’s worst nightmare, but when it comes to protecting your assets, a life insurance policy could provide you some protection beyond its death benefit.
+Filing for personal bankruptcy can represent a nightmare scenario, but when it comes to protecting your assets, a life insurance policy could provide you some protection beyond its death benefit.
 But first, it’s important to understand the relationship between bankruptcy and your life insurance policy.

-Life insurance is considered valuable property, which means creditors may attempt to “acquire an interest in the policy’s values,” but all states and the federal government have “enacted legislation providing protections for life insurance against the claims of creditors,” says Glenn E. Stevick, Jr., a professor with The American College.
+Life insurance is considered “valuable property” which means creditors may attempt to “acquire an interest in the policy’s values.”
+But all states and the federal government have “enacted legislation providing protections for life insurance against the claims of creditors,” says Glenn E. Stevick, Jr., a professor at The American College.

 There are two types of bankruptcy for individuals: Chapter 7 and Chapter 13.

 Chapter 13 allows you to hold onto your assets and doesn’t put you at risk of losing property, but you must repay some of the debt over a three to five year period.
 If your cash value for life insurance is worth more than the exemption in your state, then consider filing Chapter 13 to protect your assets.

 If you pass a means test and can file a Chapter 7 you must liquidate your possessions and assets, and that typically takes four months.

 One of the worst things you can do is liquidate your assets and start borrowing money from your life insurance and retirement funds, rather than filing bankruptcy.

 “People start taking whatever little money they have to see if they could get out of debt by re-paying it,” Cho says.
 “I see people drain their $40,000 retirement fund for $100,000 in credit card debt.
 They start selling their cars and homes without an exit strategy.
 The game plan is to keep as much as possible.”